krisnadias/IrradianceMap/README.md

 ## Irradiance Dynamic Heatmap
 This python notebook goes through how to extract data from the coppernicus database.
 To start you would need to make a coppernicus account and recieve the API key.
-To get the key, open [https://ads.atmosphere.copernicus.eu/profile] and copy the API key into the 2nd Cell of the notebook at the `coppernicus_key` variable.
+To get the key, open https://ads.atmosphere.copernicus.eu/profile and copy the API key into the 2nd Cell of the notebook `Irradiance_Dynamic_Heatmap_Tutorial.ipynb` at the `coppernicus_key` variable.

-My google colab code: https://colab.research.google.com/drive/1OSbH1QFRAnpgIwXDDmk8_zap0tEFk9Ou?usp=sharing

 Data source:
 - Irradiance data: https://ads.atmosphere.copernicus.eu/datasets/cams-gridded-solar-radiation